getodk/docs/docs/briefcase-api.rst

 This is ``FormUploadServlet`` in ODK Aggregate.

 It is a multipart POST.
-The POST always contains the form definition file, and has as many media files as would fit in under 10MB.
+The POST always contains the form definition file, and has as many media files as would fit in under 10 MB.
 This follows the behavior of the OpenRosa Form Submission/Overwrite API.

 Because of the limitations of HTML file input tags, all media files must be in a single folder (no sub-directories).
 The server assumes this is the case.